← Back to 後漢書

 [] [] []

 Emperor Huan often feasted Yuan Yan alone as a scholar-favorite.
 When a stray star crossed the throne asterism, the emperor quietly asked Yuan Yan what it meant.
-Yuan Yan answered in a sealed note on the Son of Heaven's cosmic role.
+Yan thereupon submitted a sealed memorial, saying: 'I have heard the Son of Heaven is honored as none above—therefore Heaven makes him son; his position overlooks ministers and commoners; his awesome might fills the four seas.
 Right conduct keeps the constellations in harmony; wicked intent throws the calendar and omens out of true.
 Emperor Huan ennobled Deng Wan, an old companion from before the throne, beyond normal ministerial favor.
 He added that gambling with Wan in public shamed the throne.
 Court companions should refine policy, not dice games.
 He quoted the Documents' warning about friends of the ruler.
 [1] Duke Min of Song's fatal dice game illustrated the danger.
 [2] Emperor Wu's intimacy with singers ended in executions.
 [3] Passion blinds rulers to fault and merit alike.

 [] [] [] 使[]